rory-codes/tag-x/README.md

 - **Problem**: When ‘play TAG X’ button on navbar is clicked the form is unhidden and the form is not adapting as expected.
 This is due to the cards and enquiry form being wrapped in a section called ‘get-involved’.
 It will require the javaScript being adjusted throughout the site.
 - **Fix**: Yet to fix.
 May have to wait for a future update.

+### issue #8: Email entry on form not validating correctly.
+- **Problem**: Form not working as expected.
+There was an issue with the email form entry, it was submitting without the @ sign.
+- **Fix**: There was an issue with the javaSrcipt used.
+The fix involved ammending the javaScript.

 ## Deployment

 ### Deployment to Github Pages
 The portfolio website deployed using GitHub Pages